norepimorphism/noctane/progress.md

 # Progress Log

+## 7/4/2022

+Noctane is now at 10,100 lines of code.
+(There are approximately 13,000 including blank and comment lines.)

+## 6/30/2022

+Noctane is now at 9,700 lines of code.
+(There are approximately 12,600 including blank and comment lines.)

 ## 6/25/2022

 Noctane is now at 9,200 lines of code.
-(There are approximately 12,100 including blank and comment lines).
+(There are approximately 12,100 including blank and comment lines.)

 The GPU is now quasi- in-development.
 Command lists seem to be working.